thecasualcoder/godash/README.md

 ### Reduce

-Reduce can accept a reducer and apply the reducer on each element of the input slice while providing an accumulator to save the reduce output
+Reduce can accept a reducer and apply the reducer on each element of the input slice while providing an accumulator to save the reduce output.
 For more [docs](https://godoc.org/github.com/thecasualcoder/godash#Reduce).

 ```go